 Proper data protection, while not the most exciting subject, is an essential part of any business.
 Companies handling sensitive information like employee records or customer details must ensure it’s stored securely, and appropriately disposed of.
 When no longer required, payment details and financial data should be handled in-line with regulations, to avoid audit failures or, worse still, cybercrime.

-New data protection rules come into force in May which impact on the way companies handle confidential information.
+New data protection rules came into for this year which impact on the way companies handle confidential information.
 The General Data Protection Regulation or GDPR is an EU regulation which gives people more say over what businesses can do with their personal data.
 It replaces the Data Protection Act 1998, and carries significant fines for those who don’t comply with it.

 As a British company handling personal data, we’re subject to such rules and are taking all of the necessary steps to become GDPR compliant, including company-wide training.